NHSDigital/nhs-app-api/backendworker/README.md

 ```

 ### Debugging the backendworker
-If you need to debug the backend worker and want to run it using Visual Studio, Visual Studio Code or Rider you will need to run Wiremock and Redis on their own.
+If you need to debug the backend worker and want to run it using Visual Studio, Visual Studio Code or Rider you will need to run Wiremock on its own.
 To do this run the following in the backend worker directory:

 ```
 docker-compose -f docker-compose.stubs.yml up